 Evolving Scholarly Record and Evolving Stewardship Ecosystem—San Francisco Workshop

 The Scholarly Record is expanding to include many kinds and forms of information beyond the formal outputs.
 Research methods, models, software, data, blogs, presentations, discussions, images, survey findings and much more are now part of the evolving scholarly record.
-Attendees at this workshop will explore the boundaries of the scholarly record and the curation roles of various stakeholders.
+Attendees at this workshop explored the boundaries of the scholarly record and the curation roles of various stakeholders.

 |Time||Evolving Scholarly Workshop